Azure/azure-sdk-for-python/azure-core/README.md

     :param verify: SSL certificate verification.
 Enabled by default.
 Set to False to disable, alternatively can be set to the path to a CA_BUNDLE file or directory with certificates of trusted CAs.
     :param cert: Client-side certificates.
 You can specify a local cert to use as client side certificate, as a single   file (containing the private key and the certificate) or as a tuple of both files’ paths.
-    :param keep_alive: Whether to keep the connection session open and reuse between requests.
-If the client is run within a context manager, this will be set to True.
-Otherwise the default is False.
     """

     def __init__(self, **kwargs):
         self.timeout = kwargs.pop('connection_timeout', 100)
         self.verify = kwargs.pop('connection_verify', True)
         self.cert = kwargs.pop('connection_cert', None)
-        self.keep_alive = kwargs.pop('connection_keep_alive', False)
 ```

 ### HttpRequest and HttpResponse